qumundo/legal-entities/README.md

 ];
 ```

-### :arrow_right: To change the operator (default is 'AND') when searching for multiple parameters, attach and change parameter operator in the .getData() instance like:
+To change the operator (default is 'AND') when searching for multiple parameters, attach and change parameter operator in the .getData() instance like:

 ```javascript
 let items = [